 Inspectors will want to understand how decisions about provision for pupils with SEND are made and how the school plans for and meets the needs of pupils with SEND.
 They are likely to pay particular attention to how leaders make decisions about the curriculum and how they ensure that teachers are supported and enabled to meet the needs of pupils with SEND.

-Ofsted has told inspectors that some deep-dive samples should include pupils with SEND and that inspectors should have copies of those pupils’ Education, Health and Care (EHC) plans and SEN support plans.
+Inspectors may ask for copies of pupils’ Education, Health and Care (EHC) plans and SEN support plans.
 It is important that staff do not undertake specific preparation for inspection.
 This means that a school may provide an inspector with information about its arrangements for provision mapping or copies of pupil-profile documents as appropriate.

 How will the inspection arrangements impact on SENCOs?

-Inspectors will want to speak to the SENCO during the inspection.
+Inspectors are likely to speak to the SENCO during the inspection.
 Inspectors should take account of the position of the SENCO within the school.
 The expectations of a SENCO who is a senior leader should be different from that of a teacher who has a TLR.

 If an inspector does not seek the information, SENCOs should explain to the inspector where they sit within the school hierarchy.
 This will be particularly important if the SENCO is not a member of the senior leadership team.